owlike/genson/website/Documentation/Extensions.md

 All annotations are not supported as some do not make sense in the JSON world. enson annotations can be used to override Jaxb annotations.

-*In Jersey JAXB bundle is enabled by default*.
+In Jersey JAXB bundle is enabled by default.
 If you are using Genson outside Jersey you have to register JAXB bundle:

 {% highlight java %}
 Genson genson = new Genson.Builder().with(new JAXBBundle()).create();